basho/data_platform/README.md

 ./rebar skip_deps=true eunit
 ```

-####Running dialyzer
+####Running Dialyzer

-Dialyzer performs statis analysis of the code to discover defects, edge-cases and discrepancies between type specifications and the actual implementation.
+Dialyzer performs static analysis of the code to discover defects, edge-cases and discrepancies between type specifications and the actual implementation.

 Dialyzer requires a pre-built code analysis table called a PLT.
 Building a PLT is expensive and can take up to 30 minutes on some machines.
-Once built, you generally want to avoid clearning or rebuilding the PLT unless you have had significant changes in your buil ( a new version of Erlang, for example ).
+Once built, you generally want to avoid clearing or rebuilding the PLT unless you have had significant changes in your build ( a new version of Erlang, for example).

 #####Build the PLT